HTTP-RPC/Kilo/README.md

     }

 Note that, as in the Java implementation, `initWithDictionary:` does not perform deep initialization.
 Result classes with nested result properties must override `initWithDictionary:` to properly map the nested values to the appropriate types.

+# JavaScript Client
+The JavaScript client implementation of WebRPC enables HTML-based applications to consume web RPC services.
+It defines a single `WebRPCService` class, discussed in more detail below.

+The JavaScript WebRPC client is delivered in a single JavaScript source file named `webrpc.js`.
+It can be downloaded [here](https://github.com/gk-brown/WebRPC/releases).

+## WebRPCService Class
+As in the Java and Objective-C/Swift versions, the `WebRPCService` class provides an invocation proxy for remote services.
+Internally, it uses an instance of `XMLHttpRequest` to communicate with the server.
+Requests are submitted via HTTP POST.

+Service proxies are initialized via the `WebRPCService` constructor, which takes a single `baseURL` argument representing the path to the service.
+Method names are appended to this URL during method execution.

+Remote methods are invoked by calling either `invoke()` or `invokeWithArguments()` on the service proxy.
+The first version is a convenience method for calling remote methods that don't take any arguments.
+The second takes an object containing the set of argument values to be passed to the remote method.
+The first method delegates to the second, passing an empty argument object.

+Scalar arguments can be any numeric type, a boolean, or a string.
+Multi-value arguments are specified as an array of any supported scalar type.

+Both invocation methods take a result handler as the final argument.
+The result handler is a callback that is invoked upon successful completion of the remote method, as well as if the method call fails.
+The callback takes two arguments: a result object and an error object.
+If the remote method completes successfully, the first argument contains the value returned by the method, or `null` if the method does not return a value.
+If the method call fails, the second argument will contain the HTTP status code corresponding to the error that occurred.

+Both invocation methods return the `XMLHttpRequest` instance used to execute the remote call.
+This allows an application to cancel a request, if necessary.

+### Examples
+The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service.
+It first creates an instance of the `WebRPCService` class that points to the base service URL of "/webrpc-test-server/test".
+The code then invokes the `add()` method of the service, passing a value of 2 for "a" and 4 for "b" and producing a result of 6.
+Finally, it executes the `addValues()` method, passing the values 1, 2, 3, and 4 as arguments and producing a result of 10:

+    // Initialize service and invoke methods
+    var webRPCService = new WebRPCService("/webrpc-test-server/test");

+    // Add
+    webRPCService.invokeWithArguments("add", {a:4, b:2}, function(result, error) {
+        // result is 6
+    });

+    // Add values
+    webRPCService.invokeWithArguments("addValues", {values:[1, 2, 3, 4]}, function(result, error) {
+        // result is 10
+    });

 # More Information
 For more information, refer to [the wiki](https://github.com/gk-brown/WebRPC/wiki) or [the issue list](https://github.com/gk-brown/WebRPC/issues).